Infisical/packer-plugin-infisical/README.md

 ### From Sources

 If you prefer to build the plugin from sources, clone the GitHub repository locally and run the command `go build` from the root directory.
-Upon successful compilation, a `packer-plugin-amazon` plugin binary file can be found in the root directory.
+Upon successful compilation, a `packer-plugin-infisical` plugin binary file can be found in the root directory.

 To install the compiled plugin, please follow the official Packer documentation on [installing a plugin](https://developer.hashicorp.com/packer/docs/plugins#installing-plugins).